ironsheep/Omega2-Reporter-MQTT2HA-Daemon/README.md

    # (this makes sure our new files arrived in desired location)

    # restart the service with your new version
-   sudo /etc/init.d/omega2-reporter start
+   /etc/init.d/omega2-reporter start

    # check status of the running script
-   sudo /etc/init.d/omega2-reporter status
+   /etc/init.d/omega2-reporter status  # look for "Running" vs. "NOT Running"

    # if the status looks good then remove the older isntall directory
    rm -rf /opt/Omega2-Reporter-MQTT2HA-Daemon-old